Underemployed and On Food Stamps, I Was Hit Hard by Deep Depression

 I had just moved across the country to be with my partner in a new city.
 But I was struggling to find full-time work.
 I was also dealing with the aftermath of going to my dream school.
 What’s more, I had massive student loans with little income to pay for it all.
-I was having a hard time adjusting to the ‘real’ world outside of the school bubble in a new city that didn’t feel right to me.
+I was having a hard time adjusting to the ‘real’ world outside of the school bubble in a new city that didn’t feel right for me.

-Things that shouldn’t have been a big deal felt like they were enormous.
+Things that shouldn’t have been a big deal felt enormous.
 After realizing I wasn’t coping very well with all the change and stress in my life, I decided to go into therapy to have the expertise of an impartial third-party.
 The problem?
 I was uninsured and the cost of therapy out-of-pocket was close to $100 per hour.

 When you’re depressed or dealing with some other mental health issue and cannot even afford to get help, it feels like salt in the wound.

 Nonetheless, I was determined to find a solution.
 After doing some research, I found out that the local graduate counseling program offered community clinics.
 They were open to anyone and their sessions were $15 per hour.
 At the time, I was on food stamps and underemployed.
 So I called and asked if there was any flexibility with the payment.

 They said they could see me for $5 per session.
 It felt like a miracle!

 In that moment, I realized something important: most things are negotiable if you ask.

 Now, I firmly believe people should budget for their mental health — whatever that means to them.
 It could range from therapy and medication to yoga and tea.
-The point is that our mind is where we live.
+The point is that our minds are where we live.
 Our thoughts create our world, and when our thoughts are dark, so is everything else.